Polyanyanwu/pension-adviser-pp3/README.md

 In order to enhance the user experience within the Python terminal, I chose to apply some colors available through the color escape codes of Python.
 I implemented a module that has functions for the colors I used in the application.

 For the look and feel of the surrounding areas of the Python terminal, I chose a color scheme through the [Colors.co](https://coolors.co/).
-The colors pallet used is shown below:
+The color palette used is shown below:

 ![Color Pallet](/readme-docs/color_scheme.png)